Last Update: 9/15/2022

 - That’s it!

 APL Stands for Arcade Play Link.
 Essentially, what this technology allows is for you to simply connect an HDMI cable from your Legends Core Max to the HDMI input to your Legends Ultimate or Legends Ultimate Mini and experience the faster processor provided on the Legends Core Max on those machines.
 You can use the power adapter provided with your LCM or an available USB port on the ALU/ALUM.
-Keep in mind, it doesn’t use OTG at all and a USB connection to the target machine is irrelevant.
+Keep in mind, it doesn’t use OTG at all and a USB connection to the target machine (ALU, ALUM, etc.) is not needed (though, can be used to power the LCM).

 The LCM is an APL device to provide enhanced processing power to other AtGames products.
 You can learn more about other available APL-enabled AtGames products such as: The Legends Ultimate (ALU) and Legends Ultimate Mini (ALUM).